nilahnair/Industrial-Human-Motion-Dataset-for-HMG/README.md

 ## To Get Started

-The following surveys were found to be good for obtaining a good overview:
+The following surveys were found to be suitable for obtaining a good overview:

 For **Human Motion Generation** see: Human Motion Generation: A Survey [Paper](https://arxiv.org/pdf/2307.10894)